ryanzhou7/fastapp_course_v2/chapters/ch1.md

     app.middleware_stack = None
     app.middleware_stack = app.build_middleware_stack()
     # the yield keyword will pause the execution
-    # Look for "22. "
+    # Look for "# 21. "
     yield

-    # 23. This is run after the app is shutdown
+    # 22. This is run after the app is shutdown
     # Typically you would put database clean up things here
     # i.e. if your app has crashed, it should disconnect from the db
     print("App has shutdown")
+    # 23. No more code is running...
 ```

-### Execution sequence summary
+## Execution sequence summary

 This summary is accurate as of now.
 As soon as imports change, it will not be.